Indie authors | Personal bookmakers | Professionals & businesses

 Let’s talk a little bit more about these different kinds of book-makers and how Blurb addresses the unique needs of all three.

 Authors welcome.
 That includes you.

 Let’s imagine for a moment that you have an idea you want to share with the world.
 (And really, doesn’t everybody?)
 That makes you an author-in-waiting.
 Feels good, doesn’t it?
 Well trust us, it feels even better when you turn that idea into something real by making that book and getting it out to readers.
-Whether you want to sell it directly to your fans and friends on your website, blog, or Facebook page, or reach out to the widest possible readership by selling through Amazon.com, or turn it into a beautiful fixed-format ebook, Blurb is ready to help.
+Whether you want to sell it directly to your fans and friends on your website, blog, or Facebook page, sell it through Amazon.com, distribute it to retailers worldwide, or turn it into a fixed-layout or reflowable ebook, Blurb is ready to help.